 Employees who believe that disrespectful behavior is occurring are encouraged to deal with the situation in one of the ways listed below.
-However, if the allegations involve violent behavior, sexual harassment, or discriminatory behavior, then the employee is responsible for taking one of the actions below.
+However, if the allegations involve violent behavior, sexual harassment, or discriminatory behavior, then the employee\should use his/her discretion to call 911, and as soon as feasible, a supervisor. is responsible for taking one of the actions below.
 If employees see or overhear a violation of this policy, they are encouraged to follow the steps below.
+In the event the disrespectful behavior occurring involves the employee's supervisor, the employee should contact human resources, the supervisor's manager or the city administrator.

-- Politely, but firmly, tell whoever is engaging in the disrespectful behavior how you feel about their actions.
+Step 1(a).
+If you feel comfortable doing so, Politely, professionally, but firmly, tell whoever is engaging in the disrespectful behavior how you feel about their actions.
 Politely request the person to stop the behavior because you feel intimidated, offended, or uncomfortable.
+If practical, bring a witness with you for this discussion.

+Step 1(b).
+If you fear adverse consequences could result from telling the offender or if the matter is not resolved by direct contact, go to your supervisor, the administrative services director, city administrator or city attorney.
+The person to whom you speak is responsible for documenting the issues and for giving you a status report on the matter, no later than ten business days after your report.
+In some situations, such as with an offender from the public it is preferable to avoid one on one interactions.
+Talk to your supervisor about available options to ensure there are others available to help with transactions with the offender.

-If practical, bring a witness with you for this discussion. - If you fear adverse consequences could result from telling the offender or if the matter is not resolved by direct contact, go to your supervisor, city administrator, or city councilmember and issue a formal complaint in writing.
-Formal complaints must be submitted in writing and cannot be anonymous.
-Document the issues and perceived disrespectful behavior. - In the case of violent behavior, all employees are required to report the incident immediately to their supervisor, city administrator, or to the police.
-Any employee who observes sexual harassment or discriminatory behavior, or receives any reliable information about such conduct, must report it within two business days to a supervisor, city administrator, or councilmember.
+Step 1(c).
+The city urges conduct which is viewed as offensive be reported immediately to allow for corrective action to be taken through education and immediate counseling, if appropriate.
+In the case of violent behavior, all employees are required to report the incident immediately to their supervisor, city administrator, or police.
+Any employee who observes sexual harassment or discriminatory behavior, or receives any reliable information about such conduct, must report it within two business days to a supervisor or the city administrator.

+Step 2.
+If, after what is considered to be a reasonable length of time (for example, 30 days), you believe inadequate action is being taken to resolve your complaint/concern, the next step is to report the incident to the city administrator or city attorney.